Xakkusu/hangman-game/README.md

 ![Leaderboard Section Image](docs/features/leaderboard-feature.png)
 - If the user chooses option 3, the terminal will be cleared and the leaderboard will be displayed.
 - The leaderboard is ordered according to how many lives are left and then alphabetically according to the username.
-- This was done by using the open source data analysis toolkit pandas.
+- This is done by using the open source data analysis toolkit pandas.
+Pandas sorted and displayed the data from the spreadsheet into the leaderboard.
 - The leaderboard spreadsheet is accessed and used to keep the data of the user (username and score) via an API.
 - Below the leaderboard the user can once again choose to return to the main menu or exit the program.